matrix-io/matrix-documentation/docs/matrix-core/overview.md

 ### [Getting Started](getting-started)

 Learn how to install MATRIX CORE and gain a deeper understanding of how this layer interacts with your MATRIX device.
-Setup tutorials and hello world examples for Javascript & Python are available here.
+Setup tutorials and hello world examples for Javascript, Python, and Golang are available here.

 ### [Driver Protocols](protocols)